 Expert Tips

-- For a super-flavorful pot pie, I love to use my leftover roasted rosemary turkey.
+- For a super-flavorful pot pie, I love to use my leftover roasted Orange Rosemary Turkey.

 - You can also use a 12-inch cast-iron skillet for this recipe.
 In addition, if you don't have an oven-safe skillet, transfer the filling to a 9x13 baking dish for the final baking.